vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

   glycogenolysis.

-* Gluconeogenesis: The liver can make glucose from non-carbohydrate predecessors and release it into the bloodstream.
+* Gluconeogenesis: The liver can make glucose from non-carbohydrate precursors and release it into the bloodstream.
 This is useful when the liver wants to release glucose but its glycogen stores are low; this would also be the mechanism by which energy ingested in non-carbohydrate forms, such as dietary fats and proteins, gets